Sail Training International

 Key Takeaways for Grant Writers

-• STI is a specialized funder focused exclusively on sail training - general youth programs without maritime elements will not qualify
+• STI is a specialised funder focused exclusively on sail training - general youth programmes without maritime elements will not qualify

 • Vessel requirements are non-negotiable - confirm vessel approval before applying

-• Strong preference for programs serving disadvantaged youth with clear barriers to participation
+• Strong preference for programmes serving disadvantaged youth with clear barriers to participation

 • International collaboration and cultural exchange elements strengthen applications

-• Relatively small grant amounts (£10,000 max) suit program expansion rather than core funding
+• Relatively small grant amounts (£10,000 max for organisations) suit programme expansion rather than core funding

 • Consider applying to multiple STI funds if eligible (Youth Development, Canada Legacy, Research)